RyanHope/pygar/README.md

+# THIS PROJECT IS ABANDONED
+Issue reports and merge requests will be ignored.

 # Pygar
 An Agar.io client written in Python 3.4.3.
 See dependencies for things you need to install to use the client.
 To launch it, run "test.py".